garrandall/popular-music-data/tracks/i-love-you-dru-hill.md

 I'd cherish and protect you with my life
 All that shit I said, girl, I didn't mean
 I'd die without your love, baby, if you leave
-I could let you walk away, but baby im not goin out that way
+I could let you walk away, but baby I'm not goin out that way

 Not that way